narottamgoyal/ML.Example.Walkthrough/README.md

 2. Soft
     - result with percentage

-## XbBoost will be used to do hyperParameter optimization
+## XgBoost will be used to do hyperParameter optimization